maliMirkec/personal-website/source/portfolio/borninjune/index.md

 ---
 title: Born In June
 comments: false
+banner2:
+  span: "Do you like what I do?
+Do you think I could help you with your project?"
+  btn1: "Hire me"
+  btn2: "Earliest This November"
 description: Lara is born in June, and she is a passionate traveler, biologist, and wedding photographer.
 The site runs on WordPress, DigitalOcean, and Cloudflare.
 portfolio: true
 ---